 Bob Dylan wrote a song about this highway, and he grew up in this area.

 Thirty-five miles northeast of Duluth is the little town of Two Harbors.
 With a population of about 3500, it's is about as big as it gets north of Duluth.
 This first stop from the beginning of Highway 61 is where you will find a grocery store and some small shops that cater to tourists.

-If you're an avid rock hound, like me, there is a beach at Agate Bay that can be accessed right in Two Harbors that has a lot of interesting Great Lake material to sift through.
-Rock hunting can be relaxing unless you're OCD like me and get overwhelmed with all your spectacular rock options and can't stop looking.
+If you're an avid rock hound, like me, there is a beach at Agate Bay that can be accessed right in Two Harbors with a lot of interesting Great Lake material to sift through.
+Rock hunting can be relaxing unless you have OCD like me and get overwhelmed with all your spectacular rock options and can't stop looking.

 I must note that although I find many beautiful things on the shores, I rarely find agates.
 Rocky fields and gravel pits are a better bet if that is what you are looking for.
-Don't be shy about bringing waders and a grabber to look a little deeper into the water.
-Some of us actually do this.
-Just keep in mind that the water gets deep rapidly, and waves can be ocean-like and quite unpredictable.
+Don't be shy about bringing waders and a grabber to look deeper into the water.
+Keep in mind that the water gets deep rapidly, and waves can be ocean-like and unpredictable.
 Water in waders isn't good.